r-a-h-u-l2325/social_engineering_report.md/README.md

 2) Verizon Customer Support Breach(2017)
-Verizon, a major U.S. telecom company, faced a serious data breach in mid-2017, compromising millions of customer records.An attacker posed as an internal Verizon employee or contractor from an outsourced support firm.Using phone calls and chat-based interactions, they convinced a legitimate employee to grant them access to Verizon's customer service support portal.
+Verizon, a leading U.S. telecommunications company, experienced a severe data breach in mid-2017, impacting millions of customer records.An attacker pretended to be an in-house Verizon employee or contractor from an outsourced support company.Through calls and text-based communications, they tricked an actual employee into allowing them access to Verizon's customer support help portal.
-This portal had access to customer records, including names, phone numbers, account PINs, and more.Data from 6 million customers was eventually leaked and found stored on an unsecured Amazon Web Services (AWS) server.
+This portal was also able to access customer data, such as names, phone numbers, account PINs, and more.Data belonging to 6 million customers was ultimately stolen and discovered on an unprotected Amazon Web Services (AWS) server.

 Impact:-Exposure of millions of customer records.
         Public backlash about data handling and vendor security.